 WEDNESDAY, 22 FEBRUARY 2012

-One of the few sayings I hold as dear as a universal truth is that one should never give up.
-I have believed in this for many years, and I recite it to myself on such a regular basis that it could almost qualify as religious incantation.
-Everyone I respect who has anything to say about life has always confirmed this: You do not give up.
+One of the few popular sayings I hold as a universal truth is that one should never give up.
+I’ve believed in this for many years, and I recite it to myself on such a regular basis that it could almost qualify as religious incantation.
+Everyone I respect who has anything to say about life confirms this: You do not give up.
 You should never, ever give up.
 If you give up, it’s over.
 You put posters on your walls that remind you of this.
-You buy T-shirts or baseball caps with wording that confirms this.
-You forward links to videos depicting this message.
-You share viral stories on Facebook so that friends and family don’t ever forget.
-If necessary, you write it with a black marker on the soles of your running shoes: “Never give up.”
+You buy T-shirts with wording that confirms this.
+You forward links to videos with this message, and you share stories on Facebook so that friends and family don’t ever forget.
+If necessary, you write it with a black marker on the soles of your sneakers: “Never give up.”

 And sometimes you let go of the steering wheel of projects you have driven over a thousand rocky roads.
-You let go of the wheel, you unbuckle your seatbelt and you jump out of the car before it comes to a crashing halt at the base of a wall, or before it shoots of the edge of a steep cliff.
+You let go of the wheel, you unbuckle your seatbelt, and you jump out of the car before it comes to a crashing halt at the base of a wall, or before it shoots off the edge of a cliff.

-Because sometimes one has to give up in order to survive.
+Because sometimes you have to give up to survive.